oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 {% img blog/keycloak-kubernetes-prod/auth0-login.png alt:"Add mapper form" width:"350" %}{: .center-image }

 After signing in, the gateway home page will display the username (email).
 If roles were mapped correctly, the user should be able to create entities (granted by ROLE_USER), and the Administration menu will also display (granted by ROLE_ADMIN).

+## Summary of recommended practices for Keycloak in production

+When running Keycloak in a container, it can be started in development mode with the `start-dev` command or production mode with the `start` command, both available in the default container image.
+Production mode follows a _secure by default_ principle and expects _hostname_ and _HTTPS/TLS_ configuration to be set, otherwise, Keycloak won't start and will display an error.
+Also, in production mode HTTP is disabled by default.

+Keycloak documentation provides some [key guidelines](https://www.keycloak.org/server/configuration-production) for production deployment that apply to all environments.

+- **HTTPS/TLS**: The exchange of credentials and other sensitive data with Keycloak requires all communication to and from Keycloak to be secured.
+HTTP over TLS can be enabled by configuring Keycloak to load the required certificate infrastructure or by using a reverse proxy to keep a secure connection with clients while communicating with Keycloak using HTTP.
+- **Keycloak hostname**: Keycloak usually runs in a private network but certain public-facing endpoints must be exposed to applications.
+The base URLs determine how tokens are issued and validated, how action links are created, and how the OpenID Connect Discovery Document `realms/{realm-name}/.well-known/openid-configuration` is created.
+- [**Reverse proxy**](https://www.keycloak.org/server/reverseproxy): A reverse proxy/load balancer component is recommended for a production environment, unifying access to the network.
+Keycloak supports multiple proxy modes.
+The `edge` mode allows HTTP communication between the proxy and Keycloak, and the proxy keeps a secure connection with clients, using HTTPS/TLS.
+- **Production grade database**: The database plays a crucial role in the performance and Keycloak supports several production-grade databases, including PostgreSQL.
+- **High Availability**: Choose multi-mode clustered deployment.
+In production mode, distributed caching of realm and session data is enabled and all nodes in the network are discovered.

 ## Learn More about Keycloak in production